Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Completeness of Lorentzian surfaces with a Killing field

 Now, if $m:=\displaystyle \sup_{x \in I^{+}} \epsilon f(x) < \infty$ is a critical value of $f$ on $I^{+}$, we claim that a geodesic $\gamma_C$ with $C^2 = m$ cannot cross this critical orbit transversally, for otherwise the formula $C^2 - \beta^2 = \epsilon f$ applied at a point that belongs to the orbit yields $m - \beta_0^2 = m$, with $\beta_0^2 >0$, which is impossible.
 It follows that $\gamma$ does not cross the whole ribbon.
 We conclude that if $I^{+}$ is unbounded and if $C^2 = \displaystyle \sup_{x \in I^{+}} \epsilon f(x)$, then $m$ is not a critical value of $f$ on $I^{+}$.\\

 2) The assumption $C^2 > \displaystyle \sup_{x \geq x_0} \epsilon f(x)$ implies, using (ii) Lemma \ref{Behavior of geodesics, paragraph completeness}, that $\gamma$ lies in the maximal ribbon containing $\mathfrak{l}$, after a certain while.
-Suppose, contrary to our claim, that $I^{+}$ is bounded; Lemma \ref{asymptote à K} implies that $\gamma$ asymptotically approaches a leaf of $K$, on which the norm of $K$ is $C^2$, a contradiction. \end{proof} The lemma that follows characterizes complete geodesics contained in a maximal ribbon for $t$ large enough.
-Note that if a timelike geodesic (resp. spacelike) remains in a ribbon $ R_f $ with unbounded interval $ I^{+} = x(\gamma(t)_{t \geq 0} ) $, then $ f $ is necessarily bounded below (resp. above), for otherwise any geodesic of the ribbon would eventually leave the ribbon or asymptotically approach a leaf of $K$ (this is a consequence of Corollary \ref{Corrolaire: caractériser géodésiques traversant tout un ruban}, 1).
+Suppose, contrary to our claim, that $I^{+}$ is bounded; Lemma \ref{asymptote à K} implies that $\gamma$ asymptotically approaches a leaf of $K$, on which the norm of $K$ is $C^2$, a contradiction. \end{proof} The following lemma characterizes completeness for geodesics contained in a maximal ribbon for $t$ large enough, with unbounded interval $I^{+} = x(\gamma(t)_{t \geq 0} )$.
+Note that if a timelike geodesic (resp. spacelike) remains in a ribbon $ R_f $ with unbounded $ I^{+}$, then $ f $ is necessarily bounded below (resp. above) on $\R^{+}$, for otherwise any geodesic of the ribbon would eventually leave the ribbon or asymptotically approach a leaf of $K$ (this is a consequence of Corollary \ref{Corrolaire: caractériser géodésiques traversant tout un ruban}, 1).